 3. Blue Buffalo Life Protection Chicken & Brown Rice

-- LifeSource Bits: Antioxidant-rich blend for immune system support
+- LifeSource Bits: Antioxidants and vitamins for immune support.

 4. Purina ONE +Plus Large Adult Chicken Dry Food